AndreaPrestia/Felis/README.md

 **subscribe**

 This endpoint is used to subscribe to a subset of topics using SSE.
+It is **not** documented in swagger.

 ```
 curl -X 'GET' \